fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

     baz)
 ```

-## Rules on Keywords in Applicative Computation Expressions
+## Rules on keywords in applicative computation expressions

 To be accepted as an applicative computation expression (CE), the CE must be of the form `let! ... and! ... return ...`: